rod-m/engine-programming-for-games/README.md

 # engine-programming-for-games
-Work in progress on a 2D Game Engine using Eclipse java an the processing applet library.
+Work in progress on a 2D Game Engine using Eclipse java and the processing applet library.

 Each branch forms a new sprint checkpoint.
 # Sprint 1